DillonSteyl/SCIE1000/Week 8/graph_practice_2.md

 * ` Y3 = (-0.2*X+2)*(sin(X)) `
 * ` Y4 = (0.2*X-2)*(sin(X)) `

+Plot Y1 and Y2 as black solid lines.
+Plot Y3 and Y4 as cyan dash-dotted lines, with 'x' as the marker.
 You should also give the plot the title "Functions of X and Y", and label the axes as "X value" and "Y value" appropriately.

 ## Solution
 ```python